Bevatron: Antiprotons

-At the time the Bevatron was designed, it was strongly suspected, but not known, that each particle had a corresponding anti-particle of opposite charge, identical in all other respects, a property known as charge symmetry.
+When the Bevatron was designed, scientists strongly suspected—but had not yet confirmed—that every particle had a corresponding antiparticle with an opposite charge but otherwise identical properties, a concept known as charge symmetry.

 The anti-electron, or positron, had been first observed in the early 1930s and theoretically understood as a consequence of the Dirac equation at about the same time.
 Following World War II, positive and negative muons and pions were observed in cosmic-ray interactions seen in cloud chambers and stacks of nuclear photographic emulsions.

 The Bevatron was built to be energetic enough to create antiprotons, and thus test the hypothesis that every particle has a corresponding anti-particle.
 In 1955, the antiproton was discovered using the Bevatron.
-The antineutron was discovered soon thereafter by the team of Bruce Cork, Glen Lambertson, Oreste Piccioni, and William Wenzel in 1956, also at the Bevatron.
+The antineutron was discovered soon thereafter by the team of Bruce Cork, Glen Lambertson, Oreste Piccioni, and William Wenzel in 1956.
 Confirmation of the charge symmetry conjecture in 1955 led to the Nobel Prize for physics being awarded to Emilio Segrè and Owen Chamberlain in 1959.

 Shortly after the Bevatron came into use, it was recognized that parity was not conserved in the weak interactions, which led to resolution of the tau-theta puzzle, the understanding of strangeness, and the establishment of CPT symmetry as a basic feature of relativistic quantum field theories.

 Requirements and design

 In order to create antiprotons (mass ~938 MeV/c2) in collisions with nucleons in a stationary target while conserving both energy and momentum, a proton beam energy of approximately 6.2 GeV is required.

 At the time it was built, there was no known way to confine a particle beam to a narrow aperture, so the beam space was about four square feet in cross section.
 The combination of beam aperture and energy required a huge, 10,000 ton iron magnet, and a very large vacuum system.

-A large motor-generator system was used to ramp up the magnetic field for each cycle of acceleration.
+A large motor–generator system was used to ramp up the magnetic field for each cycle of acceleration.
 At the end of each cycle, after the beam was used or extracted, the large magnetic field energy was returned to spin up the motor, which was then used as a generator to power the next cycle, conserving energy; the entire process required about five seconds.
-The characteristic rising and falling, wailing, sound of the motor-generator system could be heard in the entire complex when the machine was in operation.
+The characteristic rising and falling, wailing, sound of the motor–generator system could be heard in the entire complex when the machine was in operation.

 In the years following the antiproton discovery, much pioneering work was done here using beams of protons extracted from the accelerator proper, to hit targets and generate secondary beams of elementary particles, not only protons but also neutrons, pions, "strange particles", and many others.